-Zero net deforestation: No net loss in forest area between two points in time, taking into account both losses from deforestation and gains from forest regeneration and restoration.
+Zero net deforestation: No net loss in forest area between two points in time, accounting for both losses from deforestation and gains from forest regeneration and restoration.
 Zero net deforestation would typically be assessed with reference to a given geographic area (e.g., a district, state, nation, or globe) and a given timeframe.